 No other Maryland club has matched

-There is seldom a conflict for high school wrestlers practicing
+There are also no conflicts for high school wrestlers practicing

-with us or entering open tournaments.
-Open events can be
+with us or entering open tournaments during the off season.

 for local high school coaches, SMWC does not hold practice or

 schedule high school age events during the Maryland high school

 season.
 Wrestlers can therefore attend SMWC practices until mid-